Peco602/llm-zoomcamp/README.md

-# llm-zoomcamp
+# LLM Zoomcamp Course

-LLM Zoomcamp course homework
+This is my personal repository to keep track of my progress during the LLM Zoomcamp course.